Jeffreyyao/deepracer-utils/README.md

 # deepracer-utils
-Tools and experiements for the AWS DeepRacer with Ros2 Foxy.
+Tools and experiements for the AWS DeepRacer with ROS 2 Foxy.

 ## Installation